OverloadedSam/auctioneer/README.md

     $ git clone https://github.com/OverloadedSam/auctioneer.git

-  2. Go to `client` and `server` directory one by and and install dependencies with command shown at 3rd step.
+  2. Go to `client` and `server` directory one by one and install dependencies with command shown at 3rd step.

     $ cd client/
     // And